 Keep in mind that because their skills are in short supply, blockchain developers can demand big salaries.
 Top blockchain developers demand annual salaries ranging from £250,000 to up to £500,000.
 In the US, the average salary for a blockchain senior software engineer is over $117,000.
 To get a good blockchain developer, you have to match these salaries and stay competitive.
 Otherwise, blockchain developers will go where the money is.

 You might also consider offering an attractive compensation package with things like continuing education classes and career advancement opportunities.
-Software developers want to feel they are progressing in their career, that they are not just cogs in a machine.
+Software Engineer/developer want to feel they are progressing in their career, that they are not just cogs in a machine.